numba/numba/docs/src/StreamVectorize.rst

 **Note: StreamVectorize is still in experimental stages.
 Computation speeds may have unexpected results .**

 StreamVectorize aims to provide a cache optimized version of vectorize.
-The current implementation works on a small chunks of data at a time.
+The current implementation works on small chunks of data at a time.
 StreamVectorize copies memory to aligned, contiguous buffers (small enough presumably to fit in cache) and then executes the code on those chunks.

 Imports
 -------